kbighorse/working-with-me/README.md

 I've ping-ponged back and forth between Ruby and Javascript projects pretty much my whole career.
 As a result, my Ruby writing feels a little Javascript-y and my Javascript feels a little Ruby-ish.
 I use linters and formatters in both worlds to prevent this from being a problem.

 ### You can lean on me to:
-- brainstorm modeling and architecture decisions
+- brainstorm data modeling and architecture decisions
 - tease out a hairy SQL query
 - think through tech implications of a design/UX decision, and vice versa
 - build an API that both clients and humans can understand
-- write technical (or non-technical) blog posts
+- write blog posts
 - figure out how to properly test a feature
 - lead retrospectives and other meetings

 ### My growth areas are:
 - front-end performance enhancement and monitoring
-- system administration and AWS
+- system administration / Dev Ops
 - using Docker in non-trivial ways
 - Graphql
 - public speaking